South Africa

 Tourism in South Africa has risen every year since the disappearance of Apartheid, becoming one of the country's most important sources of income.
 South Africa is a world leader in responsible tourism.

-We have schools to learn English in South Africa in Cape Town, Johannesburg and Port Elizabeth.
+We have schools in South Africa where students can learn English, such as Cape Town, Johannesburg, and Port Elizabeth.

 The Republic of South Africa has been a sovereign country with a parliamentary and democratic government since 1994.